Trump refuses to shield Apple's Mac Pros from China tariffs

 Investors appeared unfazed by Trump's sparring with one of the world's biggest and most powerful companies.
 Apple's stock edged up $1.22 to $208.24 in Friday's midday trading.

 The reaction probably would have been different had Trump made it clear that the tariffs will be applied to Apple's top-selling product, the iPhone, which has long been assembled in China.
-Mac computers, on the other hand, now represent a relatively small part of Apple's business, unlike the company's early years when it was its marquee product.
+Mac computers, on the other hand, now represent a relatively small part of Apple's business, unlike the company's early years when the computers were its marquee products.

 Mac computers held a 6% share of the worldwide personal computer market during the second quarter of this year, ranking well behind China's Lenovo as well as HP and Dell in the U.S., according to the research firm Gartner Inc.